UMM-CSci-4453/Lab-3/README.md

     - [ ] A table in second normal form, but not in third normal form
     - [ ] A table in third normal form, but not in BNC form

-Things you should do, but which there's nothing to "turn in":
+Things you should do, but where there's nothing to "turn in":

 - [ ] [The quick check exercises](#quick-check)
 - [ ] Type in all (or most) of the examples in this lab